 Putting it into practice I found virtually impossible, yet my sense of degradation was partially alleviated by the kindly understanding of Claude Rains, who was also working in Now, Voyager.
 One day, seeing me tearful, he asked what was the matter.
 Between laughing and crying I told him I was ashamed of myself but that I waited for word which didn't come.
 I waited without humor and without courage.
 I knew I was behaving with self-indulgence and with a marked lack of common sense, with my experience and at my age . . .
 I continued to castigate myself, but faster fell the tears.
 Claude laughed, but his laughter was gentle.

 "My dear," he said, "I am many years older than you but I am still capable of disappointment if a letter I am hoping for doesn't come.
 Don't count on age to get you over that one.
 Realize that when your feelings do not dull you are the more alive.
 It's painful but it's worth it."
 Mr. Rains is a nice man.

 We were at Arrowhead only a few days and it was in the season of my discontent, but owing, in large part, to his understanding, I remember with delight the sky and the water and the dark, strong color of the pine trees like a canvas freshly painted.

 Buick paid Warner Brothers for product placement in the movies around this time.
 At right, gleaming in the sunlight, stands the Buick that Charlotte Vale drove when she went camping with Tina.

-See the article Prouty's Later Writings, where she talks about the time she helped make Now, Voyager into a movie.
+See the article Prouty's Later Writings, where she recounts her experiences adapting Now, Voyager.

 1 Jeanne Thomas Allen, Introduction to Now, Voyager screenplay (Madison, WI: The University of Wisconsin Press, 1984), pp. 18-19